christianwach/civicrm-wp-profile-sync/readme.txt

 ### Requirements

-This plugin requires a minimum of *WordPress 3.9* and *CiviCRM 4.6-alpha1*.
+This plugin requires a minimum of *WordPress 3.9* and *CiviCRM 4.6*.
 It also requires *BuddyPress 1.8* and the [BP XProfile WordPress User Sync](http://wordpress.org/plugins/bp-xprofile-wp-user-sync/) plugin for syncing data with BuddyPress profiles.
-Please refer to the installation page for how to use this plugin with versions of CiviCRM prior to 4.6-alpha1.

 ### Plugin Development